 Even if a student's parents do not contribute money toward their education, students are considered a dependent of their parents unless:

-• They are twenty-four years old before January 1 of the year you are applying for financial aid.
+- They are 24 years old before January 1 of the year you are applying for financial aid.

-• They are an orphan or were a ward of the court until age eighteen.
+- They are an orphan or were a ward of the court until age 18.

 7. If I have not completed my taxes what should I do?

 You may estimate your tax amounts for now.
 Once you have completed your tax forms, make any necessary corrections to the FAFSA at www.fafsa.gov.

 8. What does it mean if I am selected for "verification"?

 Lindenwood University's Financial Aid Office, in conjunction with the Department of Education participates in a quality assurance program.
 As part of this program we may ask students and their parents or spouse to provide copies of certain income documents such as federal tax returns, W-2 forms, verification of untaxed income, and Verification Worksheets.
 We use these documents in a process called verification where we compare income tax information and household size to the data you reported on the FAFSA.
 Without these forms being complete, we will not be able to process any Federal Aid (grants/scholarships or loans).